bobdeve/Nova-Financial-Solutions/scripts/README.md

 ---

 ## 🚀 What's Next
-- Combine sentiment scores with historical stock data
+- Integrate sentiment scores with stock price movement.
-- Build a predictive model for stock movements based on news sentiment
+- Build models to predict price direction based on sentiment.
+- Add more companies and broader news sources.